Human rights in Cape Verde

 Human rights in Cape Verde are addressed under the national constitution.

-The 2009 Human Rights Report by the United States Department of State noted that in general, the government respected the basic rights of citizens; however, there were concerns in certain areas such as prison conditions, legal process and discrimination.
+The 2021 Human Rights Report by the United States Department of State noted that in general, the government respected the basic rights of citizens; however, there were concerns in certain areas such treatment by military personnel against other military personnel.

 Development

 Legislative protection of human rights can be seen as a relatively recent development, with the constitution being officially adopted in 1980.
 The political system operates under a multi-party parliamentary democracy.

 Historical situation

 The following chart shows Cape Verde's ratings since 1975 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

 International treaties

 Cape Verde's stances on international human rights treaties are as follows: